About Us

 Camden Valley Farm, as a micro-dairy, milking 30-40 cows with such passion and care subsequently was a perfect fit for Goldstreet and through an introduction in early 2022 from a passionate cheese advocate, a spark was ignited.

-We drive 59km South to pick up the evening milking ourselves, bring the raw milk back to the cheesery and pasteurise the next morning to begin crafting our cheese and dairy products.
-From milking to curd in less than 18 hours is our aim.
+Colin drives the 59km South to pick up the milk, brings the raw milk back to the cheesery and pasteurise the next morning to begin crafting the cheese and dairy products.
+From milking to curd in less than 36 hours is our aim.
 This provides us with some of the best possible, single herd, quality milk for our products and aids us in striving for excellence in what we do.
-If we want good cheese, we must use good milk and we are committed to this and the relationship that we have built with the farm and herd.
+To produce good cheese, we must use good milk and we are committed to this and the relationship that we have built with the farm and herd.

-We began operations in July 2023 making our signature, Jersey Cheese.
+Goldstreet began operations in July 2023 making our signature, Jersey Cheese.
 A semi-hard, cooked curd cheese that was originally made to be grilled, but can be enjoyed fresh, crumbled, breaded, shredded and almost anyway.
-The cheese that was born in 2020 and took off during Sydney lock down as Colin’s Grilled Jersey Cheese, also featuring on the menu at Poly in Surry Hills.
+The cheese that was born in 2020 and took off during Sydney lock down as Colin’s Grilled Jersey Cheese, also featured on the menu at Poly in Surry Hills before becoming the beautiful product produced down the end of Brompton st.

 Much thought has gone into the processes and building of Goldstreet.
 As we are located inside the beautiful bones and large beams of Wildflower, we have been fortunate enough to use these supports to build our cheesery.
 The large wooden pillar that runs through the cheese room holds the roof up and has been in place since the late 1800’s, coincidently around the same time as the very first cheese factory in New South Wales.
 We have a rain water tank that circulates cold water through our pasteuriser to collect it and cool again for the next batch, a zero-waste closed loop system.
 We collect and save our whey which is picked up along with our Wildflower grains by pig farmer Andrew Hearne of Near River Produce, supplementing his drove's feed.